SAP-samples/teched2021-IIS162/exercises/ex6/README.md

 ## Summary

-You've now know that the configurations and developments do what they are supposed to do.
+You now know that the configurations and developments do what they are supposed to do.
 This is good.
 Let's see how the deployment of configuration and developments can be orchestrated.

 Continue to [Exercise 7 - Manage Deployments](../ex7/README.md)